Coulbe/Coulbe/README.md

 At **Notfall Engineers**, I work on projects at the intersection of data, technology, and innovation.
 Here’s how my skills contribute to our mission of enhancing emergency maintenance for buildings worldwide:

-- **📈 Data-Driven Solutions**: I drive **predictive maintenance** and **AI task-matching** to pre-emptively address maintenance needs, ensuring fast and reliable service while minimising downtime.
+- **📈 Data-Driven Solutions**: I lead **predictive maintenance** and **AI task-matching** to proactively address maintenance needs, ensuring fast, reliable service while minimizing downtime.
-- **💻 Scalable Data Engineering**: I design **cloud-based workflows** that support real-time data access for monitoring and managing tasks, enabling scalability and efficiency in response times.
+- **💻 Scalable Data Engineering**: I design **cloud-based workflows** supporting real-time data access for efficient task monitoring and management, enabling scalability and responsiveness.
-- **🔒 Blockchain for Security**: By integrating **Blockchain** for secure, tamper-proof records, we bring transparency and accountability to maintenance data, benefitting property managers, engineers, and users alike.
+- **🔒 Blockchain for Security**: Integrating **Blockchain** for secure, tamper-proof records brings transparency and accountability to maintenance data, benefiting property managers, engineers, and users alike.

 ---

 ### 🚀 Why Notfall Engineers?

-**Notfall Engineers** is more than just a platform—it’s a mission.
-With each contribution, we’re building a collaborative community recognised through our **Notcoins Reward Structure**.
-Contributors earn **Notcoins**, representing shares in the company, and get the opportunity to grow alongside the platform.
+**Notfall Engineers** is more than a platform—it’s a mission.
+Each contribution helps build a collaborative community, recognized through our **Notcoins Reward Structure**.
+Contributors earn **Notcoins**, representing shares in the company, with opportunities to grow alongside the platform.

-> Discover more in our **[Notfall Engineers Contributor Guide](https://github.com/Coulbe/notfallengineers/blob/main/contributions/contribution-guidelines.md)** to explore contribution opportunities, from AI and data science to blockchain and cloud computing.
-Join us in shaping the future of data-driven building maintenance solutions!
+> Discover more in our **[Notfall Engineers Contributor Guide](https://github.com/Coulbe/notfall-contributors/blob/main/contributions/contribution-guidelines.md)**.
+Explore opportunities from AI and data science to blockchain and cloud computing, and join us in shaping the future of data-driven building maintenance solutions!

 ---